- Purpose of this notice

 What is personal data?

-For the purposes of safeguarding and processing criminal conviction and offence data responsibly, this data is treated in the same manner as special categories of personal data, where we are legally required to comply with specific data processing requirements.
+Personal data may also contain data relating to criminal convictions and offences.
+This data is treated in the same manner as special category personal data, where we are legally required to comply with specific data processing requirements.

 When will we collect personal data?

-We may also collect information when you voluntarily complete client surveys or provide feedback to us and when you request information about our services, client events, promotions and campaigns.
+We may also collect information when you voluntarily complete client surveys or provide feedback to us and when you request information about our services, client events, promotions, and campaigns.

 You may provide us with personal data when signing up to our services, through application forms, when completing contact forms, when you contact us via the telephone, when writing to us directly or where we complete forms in conjunction with you.

-We may record your communications with us when contacting our customer care, complaints and other customer focused functions.
+We may record your communications with us when contacting our customer care, complaints, and other customer focused functions.

 A data ‘controller’ means the individual or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 A data ‘processor’ means the individual or organisation which processes personal data on behalf of the controller.

 The information we hold about you will often be provided by you directly (for example, when you apply for a service or product) but sometimes it we collect data from other sources.
 As a provider of financial services, we will collect and hold the following categories of personal data: